About John Halligan

 Mr. Halligan has been outspoken about the need for more education and prevention of bullying, cyberbullying, and teen suicide throughout the United States, Canada, and Latin America.
 He has appeared on several national TV programs, including Primetime with Diane Sawyer, PBS Frontline, and Oprah.
 John also spoke at the United Nations Cyberhate Seminar in 2009.

 Mr. Halligan is also the recipient of several awards, including;

 United Way's Home Town Hero Award 2008

-In 2019, he published two books - Ryan’s Story: A Father’s Hard-Earned Lessons on Cyberbullying and Suicide, for adults, and Ryan’s Story: Loved Beyond Belief, for middle and high school students, tell the heartbreaking story of Ryan Halligan’s short life.
-Both books include tips on safe technology use, strategies for targets of bullying and bystanders, and suicide prevention.
+In 2019, he published two books: Ryan’s Story: A Father’s Hard-Earned Lessons on Cyberbullying and Suicide for adults.
+Ryan’s Story: Loved Beyond Belief, for middle and high school students, telling the heartbreaking story of Ryan Halligan’s short life.
+Both books include tips on safe technology use, strategies for the bullied and bystanders, and suicide prevention.